 Most importantly, use email segmentation to get the best insights and feedback from your customers.
 When your customer contact lists are segmented, you get the benefit of sending messages, questions and content that’s tailored specifically to them.

 3).
-Increase users’ time on site: Most website owners think that acquiring new customers is the best way to grow a site or online business.
+Increase users’ time on site: Most website owners think that acquiring new customers is the best way to grow a site or online small business.
 Instead, you should focus on increasing your conversion rate.

 Shopify users spend more time on site, because of the additional resources the site provides to educate users and to show them how to get started the right way.